aranmohyeddin/golisemy/papers/README.md

 **Keywords:** Linear Algebra<br/>
 **Summary**<br/>
+The claim is that [I didn't exactly understand the claim, it's better if you write it yourself]

+Then an assumption is made [It's also better you write this, try to copy paste from the actual paper if you need to, but don't be too verbose, summerize the section of the paper if it's too verbose.]
+Gaussian walk model.

 <details><summary>BibText</summary>
 <pre>@article{tacl_a_00034,
     author = {Arora, Sanjeev and Li, Yuanzhi and Liang, Yingyu and Ma, Tengyu and Risteski, Andrej},